irmen/prog8/README.md

 which aims to provide many conveniences over raw assembly code (even when using a macro assembler):

 - reduction of source code length
-- easier program understanding (because it's higher level, and more terse)
+- easier program understanding (because it's higher level, and way more compact)
-- option to automatically run the compiled program in the Vice emulator
 - modularity, symbol scoping, subroutines
 - subroutines have enforced input- and output parameter definitions
 - various data types other than just bytes (16-bit words, floats, strings, 16-bit register pairs)
 - automatic variable allocations, automatic string variables and string sharing
 - constant folding in expressions (compile-time evaluation)
+- conditional branches
 - automatic type conversions
-- floating point operations
+- floating point operations  (uses the C64 Basic ROM routines for this)
 - abstracting away low level aspects such as ZeroPage handling, program startup, explicit memory addresses
+- various code optimizations (code structure, logical and numerical expressions, unused code removal...)

+Rapid edit-compile-run-debug cycle:

+- use modern PC to work on
+- quick compilation times (less than 1 second)
+- option to automatically run the program in the Vice emulator
 - breakpoints, that let the Vice emulator drop into the monitor if execution hits them
 - source code labels automatically loaded in Vice emulator so it can show them in disassembly
-- conditional gotos
-- various code optimizations (code structure, logical and numerical expressions, ...)

 It is mainly targeted at the Commodore-64 machine at this time.
+Contributions to add support for other 8-bit (or other?!) machines are welcome.

 Documentation is online at https://prog8.readthedocs.io/